HOW TO MAKE A PODCAST

 Although this is a technical

 help page, it may be worth adding a warning about copyright.
-Many

-(which you are unlikely to get) is a
+without proper clearance (which you are unlikely to get) is a

 your podcast is irrelevant, and buying a CD gets you the right

 to listen to it privately, not to broadcast it.
 If the Store

 staff spot that you are doing this they will remove your

 podcast; and though many people do it and get away with it

 because no-one notices, at least one podcast creator has

 received a demand for $25,000 plus legal costs and claims for

 something you may want to at least bear in mind when planning

 There is a range of 'podcast safe' music available which

 allows you to use it in a podcast: Google 'podcast safe music'

 ↑ Back to top